 1843 – A road was laid out across the the rough ground of the then-empty America Ground, improving the connection between the Priory Bridge and White Rock, the main route westward from Hastings.
 The road was named Robertson Street when buildings were erected in the 1850s.

 1843 – The passing of the 1843 Sea Fisheries Act tried to defuse the great hostility felt towards French fishermen, who had fished inside British waters on a large scale since the end of the Napoleonic wars.
-The act set up a three mile national limit, and required the official registration of all fishing boats.
-Hastings boats had to register at the nearest Customs-recognised ‘port’, which was Rye.
-The registrattion letters ‘RX’ and a number had to be painted on the hulls of all Hastings boats, ‘RX’ being the first and last letters of ‘Rye, Sussex’.
+The act set up a three mile national limit, and required the official registration of all fishing boats at the nearest Customs-recognised ‘port’, which was Rye for Hastings boats.
+This was much to the annoyance of Hastings fishermen, who believed Hastings should be the official port.
+Initially the registration letters were ‘RE’, being the first and last letters of ‘Rye’.
+Along with the letters, a number also had to be painted on the hulls of all boats, and as a concession to the Hastings boat owners, they were allowed to add ‘Port of Hastings’.
+The letters RE clashed with other ports, such as Ramsgate, so the 1868 Sea Fisheries Act ruled that the port of Rye letters (and therefore the Hastings boats) should be ‘RX’, being the first and last letters of ‘Rye, Sussex’.

 1843 – A ‘large and substantial stone groyne’, 350 feet long, was built ‘on the extreme point called Rock-a-Nore Point’, about 280 feet east of the wooden groyne.
 The aim was both to protect the Old Town from the sea, and to increase the size of the beach for boats to lie on.
 But in mid-1844 its height and length were increased because of recent sea damage to boats and buildings.